fedizarai/Thesis-TaskWave/README.md

 ## Notes

 - Make sure to run each application in separate terminal windows or tabs to ensure they both operate concurrently.
 - If there are any environment variables or additional configuration required, ensure you have them set up as needed.
-Refer to the specific documentation within each application folder if available.